 - Add a few drops of essential oil to the wax if desired.

 - Add candle dye or a few broken crayon pieces to the wax for color if desired.

 - Dip the first pine cone into the wax using tongs.
 Coat the pine cone thoroughly.

 - Hold the cone over the melted wax until it stops dripping.
 Then, place it on a piece of foil or wax paper to dry.

 Once the wax has hardened, your pine cone fire starters are ready for use.
 Just stick one in the fireplace with some kindling and light.

-To dry freshly gathered pine cones, place them on a cookie sheet and bake them in an oven set to 150 F for one to two hours (watching them closely).
-Once the pine cones open up, they're done.
+- To dry freshly gathered pine cones, place them on a cookie sheet and bake them at 150 F for one to two hours.
+Once the pine cones open up, they are done.

 Pine Cone Projects